Ramot (Israeli settlement): Geography

 The community is located on a small hill, which is the lowest step on the slope that falls from the Golan Heights to the Sea of Galilee, about 10 m below sea level (compared to the Sea of Galilee which is about 210 m below sea level).
 The community is 2 km east of the Sea of Galilee and 7 km north of Ein Gev.

 History

 The moshav was founded in 1969, when Golan area was a part of the Israeli Military Governorate.
 In 1981, the area of Golan was unilaterally annexed by Israel, applying Israeli civil rule on the area.
-The founders first lived in the houses of the abandoned village of Skopye, and then settled two years later to temporary "triangle houses" in what is now the Ramot recreation village.
+The founders first lived in the houses of the abandoned village of Skoufiya, and then settled two years later to temporary "triangle houses" in what is now the Ramot recreation village.
 In 1973, they resettled in the moshav's current location.
 The moshav is a member of the Moshavim Movement.